AUAP/AP2018/class03/class03.md

 ![browser2](https://github.com/AUAP/AP2018/blob/master/class03/browser2.png)

-Buffering icons of death [see here](https://mashable.com/2017/07/12/buffering-icons-ranked/#4FSuDdS21Oqr)
+- Buffering icons of death [see here](https://mashable.com/2017/07/12/buffering-icons-ranked/#4FSuDdS21Oqr)

+- The concept of "false latency"  -by Jason Farman, 2017  (to feel more formal, to feel it is actually processing -> expectation gap between human and technology)

+- Net Neutrality: Internet slowdown day -> a throbber becomes a political and cultural icon

+### Sample code1: throbber

 ### Artwork showcase